Casella Waste Systems Inc. (CWST) Analysis & Opinions from Experts

 Casella Waste Systems Inc. (NASDAQ: CWST) is -13.84% lower on its value in year-to-date trading and has touched a low of $62.47 and a high of $92.75 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The CWST stock was last observed hovering at around $73.55 in the last trading session, with the day’s gains setting it 0.05% off its average median price target of $96.50 for the next 12 months.
-It is also 26.4% off the consensus price target high of $100.00 offered by 6 analysts, but current levels are 17.3% higher than the price target low of $89.00 for the same period.
+The CWST stock was last observed hovering at around $73.55 in the last trading session, with the day’s gains setting it 0.05%.

 3 Tiny Stocks Primed to Explode